BallStateCBER/economic-indicators-cakephp4/README.md

 - `bin/cake update_cache` can be run manually to rebuild the cache of query results, though `bin/cake update_stats` updates the cache automatically, if appropriate
     - Run with the `--verbose` option to output information about memory usage
+- On the production server, `bin/cake` may need to be run as `php bin/cake.php`
 - Note that the FRED API occasionally fails to return a valid response, in which case these scripts will re-try the same request a limited number of times before giving up.
 Those requests will then be attempted again the next time an update script is invoked.